-Our algorithm, presented in Algorithms~\ref{alg:BB_main} and~\ref{alg:BB_phase}, is composed of two parts.
-The first is a ``vetting'' part, followed by a weak BA execution.
-The idea is to carefully choose a simple, yet accurate, predicate for the unique validity validation of the weak BA.
 Deciding upon the weak BA output takes care of the agreement and termination properties.
-It is left to satisfy the BB validity property and make sure that the preconditions for the weak BA holds.
-That is, each correct process has a valid input to propose.
+It is left to (1) satisfy the BB validity property and (2) make sure that the preconditions for the weak BA hold, that is, each correct process has a valid input to propose.
+To achieve these properties, we define the $\emph{BB\_valid}(v)$ predicate in the following way. $\emph{BB\_valid}(v)=\emph{true}$ if and only if $v$ is signed by either the sender or by $t+1$ processes.

 Note that if the sender happens to be Byzantine, it is acceptable to decide on any value.
 However, it is important to make sure that if the sender is correct, then the only valid value is its initial BB input.
-Simply setting a value to be valid only if it is signed by the sender does not work, as a faulty sender may cause a scenario in which there are no valid values to agree upon, by not sending its value to any process.
-Unfortunately, we cannot simply fix this by introducing some default valid value: If we were to do so, it would be valid to agree on that value also in the case of a correct sender, violating the BB validity condition.
+Simply setting a value to be valid only if it is signed by the sender would not work, as it allows a faulty sender to cause a scenario in which there are no valid values to agree upon by not sending its value to any process.
+Note that we cannot simply fix this by introducing some default valid value: If we were to do so, it would be valid to agree on that value also in the case of a correct sender, violating the BB validity condition.